Initial Child Protection Conferences

 - The child meeting the Conference Chair before the conference to share their views;

-- The child attending to observe rather than to contribute him or herself.
+- The child attending to observe rather than to contribute themself.

-If the decision is that the child is to attend the conference, then the social worker should:
+If the decision is that the child is to attend the conference, then the Lead Practitioner should:

-- Ensure that the child has an opportunity to discuss any concerns that he/she may have about attendance;
+- Ensure that the child has an opportunity to discuss any concerns that they may have about attendance;

 - Explain to the child who will be at the conference, their roles and responsibilities in the meeting, the information likely to be discussed and the possible outcomes;

-- Decide with the child the extent to which he/she wishes to participate and how his/her wishes and views will be presented;
+- Decide with the child the extent to which they wish to participate and how their wishes and views will be presented;

 - Share and discuss the content of the social work report for the Conference.

-- Clarify with the social worker what information will be available to the child both before and during the conference;
+- Clarify with the Lead Practitioner what information will be available to the child both before and during the conference;

 - Meet with the child and independent advocate/supporter prior to the conference and meet separately from the parents if required;